PyRigi/PyRigi/doc/development/howto/dependencies.md

 These are documented in the [Installation Guide](#optional-packages).

 Poetry installs the dependencies and the package to a virtual environment.
-To activate this environment, run `poetry shell`.
+To activate this environment, run `poetry shell` with Poetry 1.8 or consult the [documentation](https://python-poetry.org/docs/managing-environments/#activating-the-environment) for Poetry 2.0.
 You can exit it with `exit` or `Ctrl+D`.

 If you want to install dependencies necessary only for the package itself, not for the development, run